Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

 The members of SEDEX are both buyers and suppliers.
 Suppliers complete a self-assessment questionnaire and the platform helps them prioritise areas that need action.
 Suppliers can share information about their business and make their ethical profile data available to buyers.
 They can also choose to have a third-party SMETA audit, based on the same questionnaire.
 Businesses can use SMETA to assess suppliers' working conditions across the areas of labour, health and safety, environment, and business ethics.

 PT Mignon Sista International, based in Indonesia, supplies a wide range of essential oils and spices.
 This company has grown into a successful exporter that meets many international standards.
 However, they lacked a framework to prove their commitment to ethical and responsible business practices.
-To address this, they joined SEDEX in 2021.
-They completed the self-assessment and are now completing the third-party SMETA audit.
+To address this, they joined SEDEX in 2022.
+They have already been assessed and certified by the SEDEX membership organisation.

 Figure 2: Certifications held by Mignon-Sista International